 - Do “favors” for local construction companies so they can get repairs done for the cheap.

-- And if you really want to situation, have a city council “town hall” sort of meeting that condemns the heroes and they get booed!
+- And if you really want to up the situation, have a city council “town hall” sort of meeting that condemns the heroes and they get booed!
 BOOOOOO!
 HEROES!
 BOOO!

-(and if you are looking for sweet superhero RPG you can get up and running quick, look no further than Spectaculars)
+(and if you are looking for a sweet superhero RPG you can get up and running quickly, look no further than Spectaculars)